Nathan Furst scores Need For Speed

 A soundtrack album, featuring Nathan Furst’s score, will be released from Varese Sarabande Records on April 15, 2014.

-You've only seen 11 images - click here for 44 more scoring session images for this film!
+You've only seen 11 images - click here for 44 more scoring session images for this project!